Aliases for ABCD3 Gene

 GeneCards Summary for ABCD3 Gene

-ABCD3 (ATP-Binding Cassette, Sub-Family D (ALD), Member 3) is a Protein Coding gene.
+ABCD3 (ATP Binding Cassette Subfamily D Member 3) is a Protein Coding gene.
 Diseases associated with ABCD3 include bile acid synthesis defect, congenital, 5 and zellweger syndrome.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Nuclear receptors in lipid metabolism and toxicity.
 GO annotations related to this gene include protein homodimerization activity and ATPase activity, coupled to transmembrane movement of substances.
-An important paralog of this gene is ABCD1.
+An important paralog of this gene is ABCD4.

 UniProtKB/Swiss-Prot for ABCD3 Gene